ait-aecid/kyoushi-simulation/docs/usage/getting_started.md

 ### Plugin System

 There are two ways for a user to make their state machine factory accessible for the CLI system.
-Either through i n the form of an entry point plugin using the entry point `cr_kyoushi-simulation` or through a self contained python file that declares a `StatemachineFactory` class.
+Either through i n the form of an entry point plugin using the entry point `cr_kyoushi.simulation` or through a self contained python file that declares a `StatemachineFactory` class.
 Both approaches have their advantages and disadvantages.

 Entry point plugins only work if the state machine code is installed as a proper python package, but by using this approach